-Melissa Wray graduated from the Professional Master’s in Arts and Cultural Leadership program, and her studies have bloomed into a series of passion projects that have changed her life completely.
+Melissa Wray graduated from the master’s in Arts and Cultural Leadership program, and her studies have bloomed into a series of passion projects that have changed her life completely.
 This essay from Melissa is an exploration of the value in storytelling and the need to pursue meaningful work.

 I grew up surrounded by the bluffs of southeast Minnesota, a flock of sheep, a close-knit family, and lots of storytelling.
 My mother collected family histories passed through generations.
 My dad told ghost stories around campfires.
 At family gatherings, my uncles would trade stories back and forth, until they (and everyone else) were wheezing with laughter.